Hong Kong Exchanges bids $39 billion to take over London Stock Exchange

 LSE CEO David Schwimmer has said that big bang takeovers in exchanges are difficult due to political concerns and in recent years the LSE has sought to diversify away from basic trading and clearing to data and analytics.

-The Asian exchange, however, signaled it was confident the takeover faced no major regulatory hurdles due to little overlap in markets.
+The Asian exchange, however, said it was confident the takeover faced no major regulatory hurdles due to little overlap in markets.

 HKEX said it has already begun discussions with certain regulators in Britain and Hong Kong.
 “The board of HKEX believes that the two businesses are highly complementary and as such, looks forward to working with the relevant authorities to deliver a clear path to completion,” it added.